briangonzalez/fontforge-rake/README.md

 # FontForge Rake
 A set of Rake tasks for working with FontForge.

 There is no need to install FontForge on your system in order to get this repo working.
-It comes bundled with a universal binary, which can be found [here](http://fuuko.libferris.com/osx/packages/).
+This rep comes bundled with a universal binary, which can be found [here](http://fuuko.libferris.com/osx/packages/).

 ## Usage
 Type `rake -T` to see all tasks.